Milea90/disabled-in-sweden/README.md

   I have been very fortunate with this project for not having to deal with a lot of bugs.
 But I did find some, and they are the YouTube video and Google map.
   The Google map and the YouTube video were not responsive at all.
 First, I solved it by changing their fixed units to relative units instead, and that worked perfectly.
 But when I was validating the html code, it did not pass.
 So I had to change them back to the original units.
 Then I tried to fit them into divs, but they just would not behave accordingly to the divs.
 I searched on Google and found a syntax for it, but it did not work either, and I had no time left to fix it.
 So I ended up making them very small and putting them in the left corner of a div so that even if screen sizes reduced, they would be in some way responsive.

   Also, I wanted to see how the site would behave if I was minimizing the whole site to under 100%, and it quickly became very distorted.
 But that was late into the project and I had no time to look further into it.
+That also showed up when creating a picture using Am I Responsive, where the site was distorted on larger screens.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps for deploying are:

-* Go to the GitHub repository and navigate to the Settings tab.
+* Go to the GitHub repository and click on Settings.
-* From the source section drop-down menu, select the Master Branch.
+* On the General page, click on "pages" on the navigation menu to the left.
+* Then choose "main" under "branch".
+Then click save.
-* When master branch is selected, the page will be refreshed, indicating a successful deployment.
+* The page will reload and a link will be created.
-The live link can be found here - <>
+Link to the page: [Klick here](https://milea90.github.io/disabled-in-sweden/contact.html)

 ## Languages used